sajidhakhan/Booking-App/README.md

-# Setting Up the MERN Booking App
+# Setting Up the StayEasy Booking App

-This guide will walk you through the process of setting up the MERN Booking App on your local machine.
+This guide will walk you through the process of setting up the StayEasy Booking App on your local machine.

 ## Prerequisites